sol4k Maven Central Build Style License

 )

-val transaction = Transaction(
+val transaction = Transaction(message)

 transaction.sign(payerWallet)